Rabbits have some unique behaviors. You may have seen a rabbit leap in the air and twist its body. This is a binky.

 Rabbits will lick you to show affection.
-That is a rabbit’s way of showing love towards their owners.
-Some people may not like this, but it is their way of showing affection towards you and maybe towards your family members or friends.
+That is a rabbit’s way of showing love towards its owners.
+Some people may not like this, but it is their way of showing affection towards you and maybe your family members or friends.

 Rabbits also lick each other.
 They do this to groom and show affection towards each other and show that they are comfortable in their company.

 Nose bonking or nudging is a behavior that rabbits use to show authority.
 The nudge signifies that a rabbit is trying to establish their dominance.
 It can also be used as a greeting or for investigation.